Taking and Closing Deposits for Future Orders using Accounts

 2. Tap the customer’s account (e.g., City Hall).

-4. For an integrated payment, select Sign on Slip.
+4. For an integrated payment, if prompted, select Sign on Slip.

 5. Enter the deposit amount.
 For example, enter $100.00.

 6. Tap Charge.

 7. TouchBistro notes the deposit.
 Tap OK.

 8. You’ll notice the account’s Remaining Balance amount is green with a + sign to indicate the account has a positive balance.

 9. Tap < Account List to return.